giuthas-speech-research-tools/cast/README.markdown

 clicks.
 And a significantly more relaxed feel about the segmentation process in general.

+## Installation

+Following steps should lead to a working installation.
+Please, let me know if anything doesn't work.
+I have only very superficially tested installation on Linux.

+- Get Python 10 or newer.
+- Get Conda and Mamba.
+- Either:
+  - Get git and clone the repository to your local system or
+  - download the repository.
+- Create the virtual environment for CAST with
+  `mamba create -f cast_stable_conda_env.yaml` and activate it with `conda activate cast_stable`.
+- If everything worked, you can run cast by calling `python cast.py [config file]`.

 ## Files and directories

 - cast/ is the directory that contains most of the processing logic.